CovidTrackerFr/vitemadose-front/icons-src/README.md

 - For history reasons, don't forget to put your original SVG file into the `custom-svg/` directory

+- Prior to exporting, have a look at "Customize names" and "Customize codes" in order to ensure that you're not using duplicated code/name for your new icon(s)

 - Once done, donwload the zip archive from the website, extract it and :

   - Copy updated `config.json` file into current directory